k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 ## **Scheduling Batch Processes**

-To schedule that a Batch process be executed either at a given time or recurrently, a scheduled Job process must be created.
-This can be achieved using a user job, containing the batch command that needs to be repeatedly invoked.
+To schedule a Batch process to be executed either in a given time or recurrently, a scheduled Job process must be created.
+This can be achieved using a user job that contains the batch command, which needs to be repeatedly invoked.

-Basically, this consists in creating a scheduled Job that calls a Batch process - which in turn will create multiple or scheduled one-time Jobs (each one parametered thanks to the execution settings parsed in the Batch command).
+Basically, this consists of creating a scheduled Job that calls a Batch process - which in turn will create multiple or scheduled one-time Jobs (each one parametered thanks to the execution settings parsed in the Batch command).

-The illustration below describes the following steps:
+The below illustration describes the following steps:

 ### Step 1
 User defines a job scheduled job to run a specific batch command.